Topic "Centrelink" in Karen - total 31 documentsTitle: Are you a seasonal, contract or casual (intermittent) worker? (Bilingual version)

 Title: Do you have a child turning four in this financial year? (bilingual version)

-Summary: If your family receives Family Tax Benefit Part A and an income support payment such as: (Parenting Payment, Newstart Allowance or from the Department of Veterans’ Affairs) your child will need to have a health check for you to receive the Family Tax Benefit Part A Supplement.
+Summary: If your family receives Family Tax Benefit Part A and an income support payment such as: (Parenting Payment, Newstart Allowance or a payment from the Department of Veterans’ Affairs) your child will need to have a health check for you to receive the Family Tax Benefit Part A Supplement.

 Title: Financial assistance for students (bilingual version)